Niagara Falls, Ontario, Canada

 Kakabeka Falls, the second highest waterfalls in Ontario © J. L. James

-The boardwalk along Kakabeka Falls curves around the top of the falls to give an amazing vantage points.
+The boardwalk along Kakabeka Falls winds around the top of the falls to give amazing vantage points.
 You have only to turn your head to be blessed with a stunning view of the Kaminstiquia River.
 Two nature power plays in one spot.
 The river is named for the “gakaanikaa” and means “waterfall over the cliff” in the Ojibway language.

 View of the Kaminstiquia river from the boardwalk of Kakabeka Falls, Ontario, Canada